 Chesapeake Bay - Indicator Details:

-This map shows the 2007 Bay Health Index scores for each of the 15 regions.
+This map shows the 2010 Bay Health Index scores for each of the 15 reporting regions.
 These scores are used to provide report card grades (A to F) for each of the regions.
 Most regions of the Bay fell into one of two health grades; poor or moderate.
 The exceptions were the Patapsco and Back Rivers and the Lower Western Shore (MD) regions, which both had very poor grades.
 Bay Health Index scores increased in two regions in 2010 compared to 2009, decreased in nine, and remained steady in three.
 For more information about the overall health of Chesapeake Bay in 2010, please go to the overview page.

 |0 20 40 60 80 100|

 |Upper Western Shore|

 |Lower Eastern Shore (Tangier)|